Calculate the exposed boundary length (perimeter) associated with a

 /Matrix

 objectwhere rows and columns represent different planning units and the value of each cell represents the amount of shared boundary length between two different planning units.
-Cells that occur along the matrix diagonal represent the amount of exposed boundary associated with each planning unit that has no neighbor (e.g., these value might pertain to boundaries along a coastline).
+Cells that occur along the matrix diagonal denote the total boundary length associated with each planning unit.

 data

-identifiers (indices) for a pair of planning units, and the "boundary"
+columns contain identifiers (indices) for a pair of planning units, and the"boundary"

 Broadly speaking, the argument to solution